I love researching and writing about the health benefits of various fruits and vegetables.

 Note: Most doctors recommend that diabetics avoid eating dates due to their naturally high sugar content.

-There are many types of currants, but the most common type are the tart glossy red or black berries that are used to prepare jams and jellies.
+There are many types of currants, but the most common type is the tart glossy red or black berries that are used to prepare jams and jellies.
 Though they are usually used for condiments, these rather tiny fruits should not be underestimated: They contain a high level of nutrient density and iron.
 Dried currants are even higher in nutrients than fresh ones.

 Currants can contain up to 1 mg of iron per 100 g.

 Prunes are just plums that have dried, either naturally in the sun or through a dehydration process.
-They are black in colour and have a wrinkled outer appearance.
+They are black and have a wrinkled outer appearance.
 The high fiber content of dry prunes can sometimes make them tough to eat.
-If this is the case for you, simply soak them overnight and enjoy the next morning.
+If this is the case for you, simply soak them overnight and enjoy them the next morning.
 Don't throw the water!
 It contains its own beneficial nutrients, too!
 Add it to your fruit juice or smoothie, or drink it alone.

 Every 100 g of prunes contains 9 percent of the daily recommended iron intake.

 In many countries, pomegranates are the number-one recommended fruit for all blood-related illnesses, including iron deficiency or anemia.

 One of the oldest foods known to man, pomegranates are also said to boost fertility and rev up stale libidos.